Donna Lee in F

 Voice Leading

-The bass line moves through F to D (descending minor third), D to G (ascending perfect fourth), G to G (ascending unison), G to C (ascending perfect fourth), C to C (ascending unison), C to F (ascending perfect fourth), F to A# (ascending perfect fourth), A# to A# (ascending unison), A# to D# (ascending perfect fourth), D# to A (ascending tritone).
-The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from A to F by major third.
+The bass line moves through F to D (descending minor third), D to G (ascending perfect fourth), G to G (ascending unison), G to C (ascending perfect fourth), C to C (ascending unison), C to B (descending half step), B to A# (descending half step), A# to A# (ascending unison), A# to A (descending half step), A to D (ascending perfect fourth), D to A (descending perfect fourth), A to F (descending major third).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The mix of stepwise and leap motion balances smoothness with harmonic drive.
+When the progression loops, the bass returns from F to F by unison.

 Scales for Improvisation